 Charleston is truly a Southern city.
-Developed by plantation owners, ravaged by the Civil War, rebuilt during the antebellum period, Charleston is well-regarded as a cultural and architectural gem on the Atlantic coast.
-Though many of its original buildings have been destroyed by earthquakes, the city has a thriving arts and cultural scene and a family-friendly vibe.
+Charleston is well-regarded as a cultural and architectural gem on the Atlantic coast.
+Though many of its original buildings have been destroyed by earthquakes, the city has a thriving arts and cultural scene.

 Downtown Charleston, situated on the bay of Charleston Harbor, is home to not only the city's industry, but to its French Quarter and the surrounding regions which are all on the register of National Historic Landmarks.
 Walking through this area of town, one feels a part of Southern history, as placards dot the sidewalk pointing out historical landmarks.